Verksmidja/H24_RoboSveinki/README.md

 - [x] Get the Servoes to work and move on the robot.
 - [x] Get the lights to turn on when the sonar sensor detects distance.
 - [x] Get sound to play on the robot.
-- [ ] Get the LED lights to turn-on, on the robot.
+- [x] Get the LED lights to turn-on, on the robot.
 - [x] Get the codes to run Async to each other on the gift.
-- [ ] Get the mouth to move async with the music.
+- [x] Get the mouth to move async with the music.
 - [ ] Get the gift code to start the robot.
 - [x] Run an MQTT Server on the Raspberry Pi.
-- [ ] Get the Raspberry Pi and My computer to start sending info and working with the NodeRED Dashboard.
+- [x] Get the Raspberry Pi and My computer to start sending info and working with the NodeRED Dashboard.(still needs some work)
 - [ ] Dress the figure up.
 - [x] Find a bell to 3D print.
 - [ ] Print The bell.